Kong/kongponents/docs/components/table-view.md

 ### toolbar

-Toolbar is rendered directly above the table.
-Useful for slotting table controls like search or filter fields.
+The toolbar is rendered directly above the table and is useful for providing table controls like search or filter fields.

 :::tip NOTE
 Toolbar slot container is a `display: flex;` element that takes care of spacing between slotted items so you can slot in your items without having to worry about adding margin between them.